aosabook/500lines/flow-shop/chapter.md

             sys.exit(0)
 ```

-Finally, we parse the data directly, converting each of the tasks' processing times to an integer and storing them in a list.
+We parse the data directly, converting the processing time of each task to an integer and storing them in a list.
 Finally, we zip the data to invert the rows and columns so that the format respects what is expected by the solving code above.
 (That is, every item in `data` should correspond to a particular job.)

 <!-- QUERY Is the indentation below correct? -->
 ```python